Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/MFT.md

 The `MFT` contains an entry for all existing files written on the partition.
-Deleted files that were once written on the partition may also (temporally) still have a record in the `MFT`.
+Deleted files that were once written on the partition may also (temporally) still have a `file record` in the `MFT`.

-Each record entry in the `MFT` notably includes:
+Each `file record` in the `MFT` notably includes:
   - The filename.

   - The file size.

   - The file unique (under the `NTFS` volume) `Security ID` in the `$STANDARD_INFORMATION` attribute.

   - The file creation, last modified, last accessed, and last changed `SI` timestamps in the `$STANDARD_INFORMATION` attribute.

   - The file creation, last modified, last accessed, and last changed `FN` timestamps in the `$FILE_NAME` attribute.

-  - The file access permissions.
+  - Whether the `file record` is in use.
+When a file is deleted from the volume, its associated `MFT` `file record` is set as no longer in use, but is not directly deleted during the file deletion process.
+Metadata information, and content for `MFT` resident files, can thus be retrieved for recently deleted files (as long as the `file record` is not overwritten by a new entry).

 The `$MFT` file has both the `Hidden (H)` and `System (S)` attributes and will thus not be shown by the Windows Explorer application or the `dir` utility by